RSE-Sheffield/GPUComputing.github.io/_posts/2017-04-18-gpu-computing-seminar-series.md

 The first speaker will be Ania Brown from the University of Oxford who will talk about the use of GPUs in Adaptive Mesh Refinement.
 [More details](/seminars).

-If you would like to recommend a speaker then please contact [Dr Paul Richmond or Dr Mozhgan Kabiri Chemeh front the RSE Group](http://rse.shef.ac.uk/contact/).
+If you would like to recommend a speaker then please contact [Dr Paul Richmond or Dr Mozhgan Kabiri Chimeh front the RSE Group](http://rse.shef.ac.uk/contact/).